Knock, Knock. Who’s There? It’s Your Coffee.

 My most recent package included beans from Los Angeles and Santa Cruz, CA; Cafecito Organico and Verve.
 So far, I’m really loving on the Verve roast which comes from Guatemala.
 I vary my brewing method based on my mood, but Boxo makes helpful suggestions on the insert so you can make the best brew for your cup.

-Caffeine Crawl had a crawl this past fall in Portland and I was happy to see some of my local faves (Coava, Heart, Nossa Familia) on their tour stop list.
+Caffeine Crawl had a crawl this past fall in Portland, Oregon and I was happy to see some of my local faves (Coava, Heart, Nossa Familia) on their tour stop list.

 Soon Boxo will launch a Market Place option on their website, which will allow subscribers to pick their own monthly roaster.
 You can choose your own adventure!